 - Please note, at Carleton University, the appropriate research ethics board must clear all research involving human participants.

-Please submit the completed application form and your project proposal (maximum five pages, not including the application form and references) electronically to firstname.lastname@example.org by May 30, midnight.
+Please submit the completed application form and your project proposal (maximum five pages, not including the application form and references) electronically to firstname.lastname@example.org.

 Your project proposal must include:

 - Project title